MikeRussellMcK/PTAnalysis/Markdown and Output/Relationships_-_All_Asia.md

-# Relationships for All Asian-region Articles
+# Relationships for All Articles

 ### TOTAL NUMBER OF ARTICLES: 167
 This number includes 0 articles with duplicate ID numbers.
 A full list of duplicate articles can be found [here](https://github.com/MikeRussellMcK/PTAnalysis/blob/master/Markdown%20and%20Output/Duplicates.md).
-Document was last updated on 2014-09-24 22:34:46.
+Document was last updated on 2014-09-25 10:32:12.

 # _Region by year group_ for all entries in the database: